Thecarisma/themata/test/test_rst/test1.rst

       <meta name='twitter:description' content='Themata package contains different sphinx theme that can be easily customized to look like a complete website or just a documentation webpage.' />
       <meta name='twitter:image' content='https://raw.githubusercontent.com/Thecarisma/themata/main/docs/images/themata.small.png' />

-   If the value of enable is False or not specified the metadata will not be generated."
+   If the value of **dynamic** is True the page content will be used to generate some of the metadata, but it still better to add the meta data in the conf.py file for fallback values example for author, and keywords meta values."

 Field lists:
 ``````````````````